 Step 2: Choose your coupon trigger and products

 Now that you have the tools you need, you’re ready to set up your deal.
 Head to WooCommerce > Coupons, and select the option to create a new coupon.
-Then click on the section called BOGO Deals:
+Then click on the section called General then choose the Buy X Get X Deal (BOGO) discount type:

-Here, the first thing you’ll need to do is select a trigger type.
+Here, the first thing you’ll need to do is select a “Buy” type.
 This determines what conditions will activate your BOGO deal.
 With the premium version of the plugin, you’ll have three options:

 - Specific Products: For the deal to apply, customers will have to add specific products to their carts at pre-determined quantities.